MohitS704/MiLoMerge/docs/source/FAQ.rst

 Is there a paper about this stuff?
 --------------------------------------

-Yes! the paper can be found at (DEAD LINK)
+Yes!
+The initial paper, which includes examples for how the package can be used, as well as the basis for the metric used, can be found on `ArXiv <https://arxiv.org/abs/2601.10822> _`

 Where has this package been used?